liminalfun/JS30/readme.md

 ### 17 – Sorting Band Names without Articles

 Fun & easy practice!
 Hardest/newest part was the reg-ex.
 Otherwise it was good array practice and taught me how to use .innerHTML, .map() and .join() to put a list out into the HTML from JS.

+### 18 - Tally String Times with Reduce

+The math went a little bit over my head and I could use some more practice, but I had fun and learned about reduce!